Second hand vehicles dealer licence

 If the need for the licence becomes redundant, you should surrender the licence to us as soon as possible.

-The application will not be considered competent until the fee is paid.
+The application will not be considered complete until the fee is paid.

 How to apply